 To download David's official portrait, click here.

-As a sixth generation Iowan, born on May 11, 1968, David has deep roots in the Hawkeye State.
-His family homesteaded in Pocahontas County in 1881.
-Emigrating from Germany, they were drawn to America by the promise of freedom, liberty, and by the endless opportunity available to anyone who works hard.
-The grandson of a tenant farmer and a preacher who built a church in Laurel, David learned early on Iowan values and what it meant to have an Iowan work ethic.
+As a sixth generation Iowan, Congressman David Young’s roots run deep in the Hawkeye State.
+His family emigrated from Germany and was drawn to America by the promise of freedom, liberty, and by the endless opportunity available to anyone who works hard.
+The grandson of a tenant farmer and a preacher who built a church in Laurel, David learned early Iowa values and what it means to have an Iowa work ethic.

-Most recently, David served the people of Iowa as chief of staff to Senator Chuck Grassley.
-As Chief of Staff, David spent every single day working on behalf of Iowans.
-He listened to their concerns, developed solutions, and navigated the federal bureaucracy to get results.
-Dealing with government should not be that hard.
+Before serving in Congress, David served the people of Iowa as chief of staff to Senator Chuck Grassley for eight years.
+As chief of staff, he spent every single day working on behalf of Iowans, listening to their concerns, developing solutions, and navigating the federal bureaucracy to get results.
+Dealing with government should not be hard.
 Government exists to serve the people, not the other way around.

-Like most Iowans, David is driven to fix problems.
-He knows how Washington works and he knows where Washington is failing to work.
-His experience will go to work for Iowans – as their voice, their representative in the halls of Congress.
+Like most Iowans, David driven to fix problems.
+He knows how Washington works and where Washington is failing.
+He puts his experience to work for Iowans – as their voice in the halls of Congress.